 - Financial Aid: Some students may be eligible for Title IV assistance, also known as the PELL grant.
 Contact a financial aid representative today for assistance.
 Bladen Community College does not issue student loans.

-- Tuition Payment Plan: BCC offers an online and convenient monthly tuition payment plan to help students with their educational expenses.
-Nelnet Business Solutions provides this service.
+- Pay Online! / Tuition Payment Plan: BCC offers an online and convenient monthly tuition payment plan to help students with their educational expenses.
+Students are also able to pay tuition in full online through this service.
+Touchnet provides this service.

 ALL STUDENTS must have a valid student ID when on campus.
 Students’ vehicles must have a valid parking permit visible on the rear view mirror of the vehicle to park in student-assigned parking lots.